RI-Driven Pavilion Angles

 Reading the active RI

-RI always mirrors the most recent set ri command (including optimizable expressions and overrides), and it is case-insensitive (RI, ri, Ri, etc.).
-Because it behaves like a read-only variable, you can combine it with any of the math helpers in expressions, macro parameters, or optimizer targets.
+ri always mirrors the most recent ri = command (including optimizable expressions and overrides).
+Because it behaves like a read-only variable, you can combine it with any of the math helpers in expressions, function parameters, or optimizer targets.

 Example: pavilion cut at the computed critical angle

-Try changing the RI to quartz (set ri 1.544) and re-run the design—the pavilion reorients itself instantly based on the new physics.
-You can extend the same approach to crowns, macro defaults, or optimizer objectives by referencing RI anywhere a numeric expression is allowed.
+Try changing the ri to quartz (ri = 1.544) and re-run the design—the pavilion reorients itself instantly based on the new physics.
+You can extend the same approach to crowns, function defaults, or optimizer objectives by referencing ri anywhere a numeric expression is allowed.